 Her role at WCTU included traveling to many of the nation's small towns and cities where she aided in forming local Unions while also building support for WCTU.
 Her work involved broadening the reform movement to include education, labor, as well as woman’s suffrage and woman’s rights.
 She also became a vocal proponent for the anti-lynching crusade.

 As a result of her hard work, the WCTU elected her president in 1879; she helped grow the WCTU into the largest organization of women in the nineteenth century.
-Willard preched a Do Everything philosophy, which consisted of encouraging members to engage in abundant social reforms through political and grassroots strategies, including lobbying, letter-writing campaigns, public speaking, publishing, and educating people.
+Willard preached a "Do Everything" philosophy, which consisted of encouraging members to engage in abundant social reforms through political and grassroots strategies, including lobbying, letter-writing campaigns, public speaking, publishing, and educating people.

-Willard referred to the house in Evanston as Rest Cottage because it became a place for her to rest in between her tours and WCTU activities.
-However, after her mother died in 1892, Willard's health declined, and she chose to spend the bulk of her time in England trying to establish a global WCTU.
+Willard referred to the house in Evanston as "Rest Cottage" because it became a place for her to rest in between her tours and WCTU activities.
+However, after her mother died in 1892, Willard's health declined, and she chose to spend the bulk of her time in England working to establish the World's WCTU.